Debra Ruh

 Debra Ruh (born 1958) is an American business woman and advocate for the rights of persons with disabilities.
 She founded TecAccess, which provides software and services for information technology accessibility for people with disabilities and for Section 508 compliance.
+She is also co-founder and Executive Chair of Billion Strong, an initiative related to disability inclusion.

 Ruh is Chair of the United Nations's G3ict EmployAbility Task Force that supports information and communication assistive technologies and has assessed 104 countries regarding the implementation of the Convention on the Rights of Persons with Disabilities.

+Ruh work has addressed disability inclusion, digital accessibility, assistive technology, and employment practices.
+She has worked with corporations, governments, and nonprofit organizations on accessibility-related projects.

 Career

 Early career

 In 1994, Ruh was hired by SunTrust Mortgage, now Crestar Bank, and worked into 1998 as vice president of training, development and quality control.
 Beginning in 1998, she worked as a banking consultant until 2001, and was at Market Street Mortgage in Tampa, Florida as vice president and distance-learning dean until 2000.
 She started Strategic Performance Solutions and was its chief executive officer (CEO) from 1999 to 2001.

+Ruh early career focused on financial services, including workforce training, organizational development, and technology-based learning systems.

+Her focus on disability inclusion was influenced by personal experiences as the mother of a daughter with Down syndrome.

 TecAccess

 In 2001, Ruh founded TecAccess, a firm that designs online learning tools and websites for people with disabilities.
 It received a United States Department of Labor's New Freedom Initiative Award.
 (Note: In 2005, she was on a "Disability News and Views" radio program with Roy Grizzard, the assistant secretary of the U.S. Department of Labor's Office of Disability Employment Policy.
 They discussed employment issues for the disabled and adaptive technology.)
 That year, Ruh received the "Rising Star" award from the National Association of Women Business Owners.
 (Note: She also received an award for Social Responsibility from the American-China Foundation in 2005.)